 New Zealand ShakeOut, our national earthquake drill and tsunami hīkoi, is taking place Thursday 28 October 2021 at 9:30am.

-Taking part is a great way for everyone in your organisation to learn, and practise, the right actions to take before, during and after an earthquake and tsunami.
+Taking part is a great way for everyone in your organisation to learn the right actions to take before, during and after an earthquake and tsunami.

 An emergency plan is a health and safety requirement.
 Not having one is a big risk for your business and the people in it.